Program

 - There is a 100$ prize for the best poster by a young researcher (maximum 3 years past PhD).
 Poster judges are conference attendees selected by the steering committee, and the evaluation criteria are the design, ease of finding information, ability of presenter to explain the results orally, and the novelty of the results.
 Example: prize winner from 2021, 2020, 2018 and 2016.

-- Elevator pitches (40 seconds): Poster presenters will be invited to make a pitch during the plenary sessions, with 40 seconds to advertise the highlights of his or her work.
-Posters will be on display during the whole conference, but presenters are asked to be present at their posters during their scheduled times
+- Elevator pitches (40 seconds): Poster presenters will be invited to come up to the (virtual) podium, during the on-line event, to give a (maximum) 40 second pitch for attendees to come view their poster.
+Posters will be on display during the whole conference, but presenters are asked to be present at their posters during their scheduled times.

 Artificial Light At Night Meeting 2023 - Code of Conduct